-template< typename ConstBufferSequence, typename WriteHandler = DEFAULT> DEDUCED async_write_some_at( uint64_t offset, const ConstBufferSequence & buffers, WriteHandler && handler = DEFAULT);
+template< typename ConstBufferSequence, typename WriteToken = DEFAULT> DEDUCED async_write_some_at( uint64_t offset, const ConstBufferSequence & buffers, WriteToken && token = DEFAULT);

 This function is used to asynchronously write data to the random-access handle.
-The function call always returns immediately.
+It is an initiating function for an asynchronous operation, and always returns immediately.

 The offset at which the data will be written.